19th Light Brigade (United Kingdom): Structure 1989

-It would have had to cross the Channel to join the rest of the division, stationed with the British Army of the Rhine in Germany.
+It would have had to cross the English Channel to join the rest of the division, stationed with the British Army of the Rhine in Germany.
 Following the disbandment of the 3rd Armoured Division following the end of the Cold War, the brigade joined the new 3rd Mechanised Division, and moved to Catterick Garrison in Yorkshire in April 1993.
-The brigade Signal squadron was based at Gaza Barracks, Catterick garrison.
+The brigade signal squadron was based at Gaza Barracks, Catterick Garrison.
 The brigade deployed as part of Operation Grapple 5, the UK contribution to the United Nations Protection Force (UNPROFOR) in the former Yugoslavia, between November 1994 and May 1995.
 They were replaced by 20 Armoured Brigade HQ and Signal Sqn.

-In September 1995, the HQ and Signal Sqn deployed on Exercise SUMAN WARRIOR at Canberra lines, Terendak Camp, Malaysia.
+In September 1995, the HQ and Signal Sqn deployed on Exercise SUMAN WARRIOR at Canberra Lines, Terendak Camp, Malaysia.
 Members of the Signal Sqn also deployed on EX Med Man 5 in 1996 as part of the 1KORBR battle group at British Army Training Unit Suffield, Canada.
 The HQ and Signal Sqn then deployed to Operation Lodestar in the Former Yugoslavia between November 1997 and May 1998.
 This was as part of the NATO SFOR deployment.
-The brigade HQ and Signal Squadron were part of MND SW HQ AND SIGNAL SQN based at the Banja Luka Metal Factory and other locations.
+The brigade HQ and Signal Squadron were part of MND SW HQ AND SIGNAL SQN based at the Banja Luka metal factory and other locations.

-As part of the Delivering Security in a Changing World review in 2003, it was announced that the brigade was to become a 'Light' formation.
-The Brigade deployed on Operation Telic 2 between May and November 2003 taking over from 7 Armoured Brigade.
+As part of the Delivering Security in a Changing World review in 2003, it was announced that the brigade was to become a 'light' formation.
+The brigade deployed on Operation Telic 2 between May and November 2003 taking over from 7 Armoured Brigade.
 The brigade became 19 Light Brigade as of 1 January 2005, and deployed to Iraq on Operation Telic 9 (November 2006 – May 2007) for an unusually long 7-month tour before handing over to 1 Mechanised Brigade and returning to Catterick.
 It then began moving to Northern Ireland following the end of Operation Banner and "normalisation" of British military operations in the province.

-The Brigade deployed on Operation Herrick 10 in April 2009, replacing 3 Commando Brigade, where it planned and executed Operation Panther's Claw – named after Bagheera, the panther forming the Brigade insignia.
-The Bde returned to the UK in October 2009 having taken over 70 fatalities- significantly more than seen in previous operational tours of Afghanistan.
+The brigade deployed on Operation Herrick 10 in April 2009, replacing 3 Commando Brigade, where it planned and executed Operation Panther's Claw – named after Bagheera, the panther forming the brigade insignia.
+The brigade returned to the UK in October 2009 having taken over 70 fatalities --- significantly more than seen in previous operational tours of Afghanistan.

-Secretary of Defence Liam Fox announced on 18 July 2011 that 19 Bde was to be disbanded as part of the 2010 Strategic Defence and Security Review (SDSR) in March 2013.
+Secretary of Defence Liam Fox announced on 18 July 2011 that the 19th Brigade was to be disbanded as part of the 2010 Strategic Defence and Security Review (SDSR) in March 2013.